Necrotizing autoimmune myopathy

 We offer improved clinical assay performance through:

-This “Specialty Testing” webinar, presented by Christopher Klein, M.D., discusses the diagnosis, pathological understanding, and current best treatment options for necrotizing autoimmune myopathy.
+This “Specialty Testing” webinar will discuss the diagnosis, pathological understanding, and current best treatment options for necrotizing autoimmune myopathy.